 Using JQ in PixieBrix

 jq is a powerful expression language for filtering and transforming structured JSON data.
-It's available for the command line and a variety of programming languages, including Java, Python, and Javascript.
+It's available for the command line and , including Java, Python, and Javascript.

 The jq brick takes two input arguments: